GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

   </figcaption>
 </figure>

-INP is calculated when the user leaves the page, resulting in a single value that is representative of the page's overall responsiveness throughout the entire page's lifecycle. **A low INP means that a page is reliably responsive to user input.**
+INP is calculated when the user leaves the page, resulting in a single value that is representative of the page's overall responsiveness throughout the entire page's lifecycle. **A low INP means that a page was reliably responsive to all user inputs.**

 ## How is INP different from First Input Delay (FID)?